13 Reasons NOT To Have A Budget

 13. You perform better when you’re under stress and not know where you’ll get the money to pay your bills each month gives you lots of stress.

-Hope you all enjoyed that and if you have any other good reasons not to have a budget please leave them in the comments below.
+Hope you all enjoyed that and if you have any other good reasons for and against a budget please leave them in the comments below.

 Ha!
 I do think making a budget is a great idea.
 Loved the irony in this post.